Portrait in Black: Cast

-The play
+Production

-The film was based on a play that had premiered in London at the Piccadilly Theatre in 1946 and had a short run on Broadway the following year.
-The writers, Ivan Goff and Ben Roberts, had worked on it for 13 months.
+Portrait in Black originated from a play that had premiered in London at the Piccadilly Theatre in 1946.
+It had a short run on Broadway the following year.
+The playwrights, Ivan Goff and Ben Roberts, had worked on it for 13 months.
+During its Broadway run, the trade magazine Variety felt the play was "much too conventional, and it's not easy to believe that its mannerly characters have a flair for homicide."

-Film rights were sold almost immediately, to Universal, for a reported $100,000 against a sliding percentage of the gross to reach a maximum of 15% at $2.5 million.
+The film rights were sold almost immediately to Universal Pictures for a reported $100,000 against a sliding percentage of the gross to reach a maximum of 15 percent, which totaled $2.5 million.
 A clause was added that if a film was not released by June 30, 1950, the rights would revert to the authors and they would keep the $100,000.
 Diana Wynyard appeared in the London production and her husband Carol Reed was going to direct the film version.
 However, he disagreed with Universal about how best to adapt it.
 Another director, Michael Gordon, encountered similar difficulties.
 In 1948, Goff approached Universal to buy the project back but balked at the studio's demand for $316,000.
 When the June 30, 1950 deadline passed, the project reverted to the authors.
 They tried finance the film with Michael Gordon and Joan Crawford.

-Production notes

 Michael Gordon felt the original play was "well-contrived, well-made...
 I thought it was dramatic literature, but not what I would call a monument in dramatic literature.
 It was interesting but not something that made my heart leap with joy and ecstasy.
 I didn't enjoy doing the picture at all."

-Portrait in Black was filmed in and around San Francisco, including a sequence at Devil's Slide on the Pacific Coast Highway (State Route 1).

-It was the last of three screen teamings between Sandra Dee and John Saxon.

-Gordon said Lana Turner gave a "serviceable performance" adding "Lana was not a dummy, and she would give me wonderful rationalizations why she should wear pendant earrings.
+Gordon stated Lana Turner gave a "serviceable performance".
+He also added "Lana was not a dummy, and she would give me wonderful rationalizations why she should wear pendant earrings.
 They had nothing to do with the role, but they had to do with her particular self-image.
 I felt we might have done better to concentrate on areas of her ability.
 If we had, hers might have been a more gripping kind of performance."

+Portrait in Black was filmed on location in San Francisco, including a sequence at the Devil's Slide on the Pacific Coast Highway (State Route 1).

+It was the last of three screen collaborations between Sandra Dee and John Saxon.

 Reception

+Box office

-The film was not well received critically but did well at the box office, earning $3,600,000 in theatrical rentals in the United States and Canada in 1960.
+Portrait in Black earned $3,600,000 in theatrical rentals in the United States and Canada.

+Critical reaction

+The film was not well received by film critics.